SnowPowerCore/Xamarin-Forms-Advanced-Template-Discontinued/README.md

 > **Android & iOS preconfigured projects**

 Android & iOS have been already preconfigured to use `Startup` class & provide native services.
-Also, Android has a slightly edited   `.csproj` file.
+Also, Android has a slightly edited   `.csproj` file for a better performance.

+> **Startup tracing & LLVM enabled for Android**

+Startup tracing is a feature for decreasing application startup time with a small side effect on APK size.
+Read more [here](https://devblogs.microsoft.com/xamarin/faster-startup-times-with-startup-tracing-on-android/).
+You can also setup custom profile for further improvements by yourself.
+Read more [here](https://devblogs.microsoft.com/xamarin/faster-android-startup-times-with-startup-tracing/).
+LLVM is an optimizing compiler.
+Read about it [here](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/release-prep/?tabs=windows#llvm-optimizing-compiler).
+Linker behaviour is set to "Sdk Assemblies Only".